moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 # Non-Steam-Launchers
 Installs the latest GE-Proton and Installs Non Steam Launchers under 1 Proton prefix folder on the desktop of the Steam Deck.
+No files are left they are deleted after installation.
 Currently Only Installs...

   ~Battle.met